plangrid/ReactiveLists/Pods/DifferenceKit/README.md

 ---

 ## Features
-✅ Automate to calculate commands for batch-updates of UITableView and UICollectionView
+✅ Automate to calculate operations for batch-updates of UITableView and UICollectionView

 ✅ **O(n)** difference algorithm optimized for performance in Swift

 ✅ Supports both linear and sectioned collection

 ✅ Supports calculating differences with best effort even if elements or section contains duplicates

-✅ Supports **all commands** for animating UI batch-updates including section reloads
+✅ Supports **all operations** for animated UI batch-updates including section reloads

 ---